brycewray/hugo-site/content/posts/2020/07/stacks-and-stacks.md

   <span class="caption">Image: <a href="https://pixabay.com/users/fotoblend-87167/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3841920">Willfried Wende</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=3841920">Pixabay</a></span>
 ---

-Thought I’d take this (U.S.) holiday weekend to do a brief comparison of this site’s current “tech stack” with what I was using a year ago today.
-Since the site wasn’t yet using `package.json`  in 2019, this is a little trickier than it would be otherwise, but I appear to have it reconstructed.
+Thought I'd take this (U.S.) holiday weekend to do a brief comparison of this site's current "tech stack" with what I was using a year ago today.
+Since the site wasn't yet using `package.json`  in 2019, this is a little trickier than it would be otherwise, but I appear to have it reconstructed.

 So, for your geeky pleasure, here goes nothing.